Inclusive Education - Programs, Admission & Delivery Policies

-These students typically remain with their teacher but are transferred from the LSC to the LS Regional Administrator (RA) in order to receive graduated support.
-The LS RA ensures an IEP is in place; students may also receive a subsidy through the LS Department to meet their needs.
+These students' programs are overseen by the Inclusive Education coordinator in order to receive graduated support.
+The IE coordinator ensures an IEP is in place; students may also receive funded supports.

 Tier 3: Low Incidence Inclusive Education (IE) Students

-Inlusive Educations (IE) students with an A-H (funded) category designations comprise approximately five percent of a student population.
-These students are placed on an IE teacher’s caseload and receive a substantial needs-based student budget to meet their proposed IEP goals.
+Inclusive Education (IE) students with an A-H (funded) category designation comprise approximately five percent of a student population.
+These students are placed on the IE coordinator’s caseload and receive a substantial needs-based student budget to meet their proposed IEP goals.

 Programs, Admissions, and Delivery

-Our Learning Services (LS) team works to equip teachers to serve the needs of their Tier 1 and Tier 2 students.
+Our Learning Support (LS) team works with the IE Coordinator to equip teachers to serve the needs of their Tier 1 and Tier 2 students.

-To provide equitable access to all students, teachers should confirm student learning needs with an LS Consultant (LSC), and, if further intervention is needed, recommend the LS Referral process to the family.
-The parent and/or teacher then submits the LS Referral Form to the LS team, who upon review, continues to assess the need through screening assessments (numeracy and literacy achievement, and cognitive skills).
+To provide equitable access to all students, teachers should confirm student learning needs with the IE Coordinator and recommend the LS Referral process to the family if further intervention is needed.
+The parent and/or teacher then submits the LS Referral Form and the learning support team continues to assess the need through screening assessments (numeracy and literacy achievement and cognitive skills).

 Program and Delivery

-HCOS provides LS/IE students with teacher-directed individualized programs comprised of a combination of in-house resources and community-based professional support.
-Teachers who have an LS student on their caseload are encouraged to attend monthly one-to-one sessions with their LSC.
+Flex provides LS/IE students with teacher-directed personalized programs comprised of a combination of in-house resources and community-based professional support.
+Teachers who have an LS student on their caseload are encouraged to consult with the Inclusive Education coordinator.
 Consultations offer practical support for individualized LS/IE related strategies, adaptations, modifications, resources, screening and/or programming assessments, appointments/therapies, and IEP creation.
-LS consultants draw from experience, research and professional development, and from the various LS/IE resources available through our Learning Commons (library).

 Designated Inclusive Education Support

-Inclusive Education (IE) teachers work with Tier 3 students, directing programs to meet the educational needs of students in collaboration the student's IEP team, which includes parents/guardians, education assistants, and community-based professionals.
+Teachers work with Tier 3 students assigned to their classes, directing programs to meet the educational needs of students in collaboration with the student's IEP team, which includes administration, the IE coordinator, parents/guardians, education assistants, and community-based professionals.

-- HCOS conducts three program intakes annually: September, February, and May/June (i.e., pre-approval for the following school year).
+- Flex Academy conducts three program intakes annually: September, January, and May/June (i.e., pre-approval for the following school year).

-- If there is potential for a good fit, the IE Regional Administrator (RA) calls the parent to discuss IE program requirements, IE funded categories, and documentation necessary for HCOS to apply for supplemental funding.
+- If there is potential for a good fit, the IE Coordinator calls the parent to discuss IE program requirements, IE funded categories, and documentation necessary for HCOS Flex to apply for supplemental funding.

-- If both the parent and IE RA agree that HCOS is a good fit for the family, and a teacher is available in the region, then the IE student is conditionally accepted.
+- If the parent, Director and IE Coordinator agree that Flex is a good fit for the family, then the IE student is conditionally accepted.

-- After the HCOS IE Office has received all supporting documentation from the parent and the IE administration is able to approve an IE category designation, then the student is accepted into the IE program.
+- After the IE Office has received all supporting documentation from the parent and the IE administration is able to approve an IE category designation, then the student is accepted into Flex.